kgaleziowski/kgaleziowski/README.md

 ### Hi! 👋

-My name is Kajetan and I am 21 years old.
+My name is Kajetan and I am 22 years old.
 I am passionate about math and programming.

-📫 You can reach me via GitHub or find me on Facebook.
+📫 You can reach me via GitHub or find me on LinkedIn.

 Programming tastes bitter, especially when you are diabetic 😜.